cihub/seelog/README.markdown

 Installation
 ------------

-* If you don't have the Go development environment installed, visit the [Getting Started](http://golang.org/doc/install.html) document and follow the instructions
+If you don't have the Go development environment installed, visit the [Getting Started](http://golang.org/doc/install.html) document and follow the instructions.
+Once you're ready, execute the following command:

 ```
 go get -u github.com/cihub/seelog